bharathsai369/Quilla/README.md

+---

-# Quilla
+# 📝 Quilla

 **Quilla** is a **full-stack note-taking application** designed for simplicity and efficiency.
-Built with a modern tech stack, it provides a seamless experience for managing your notes, complete with robust backend services and a sleek, responsive user interface.
+Built with a modern tech stack, it offers a seamless experience for managing your notes, complete with robust backend services and a sleek, responsive user interface.

 ---

 ## ✨ Features

-- ✅ **CRUD Operations:** Create, Read, Update, Delete notes effortlessly.
+* ✅ **CRUD Operations:** Create, Read, Update, and Delete notes effortlessly.
-- 🎨 **Intuitive UI:** Clean and responsive design using React, Tailwind CSS, and DaisyUI.
+* 🎨 **Intuitive UI:** Clean and responsive design using React, Tailwind CSS, and DaisyUI.
-- 🧠 **Robust Backend:** Express.js and MongoDB ensure reliable and scalable performance.
+* 🧠 **Robust Backend:** Express.js and MongoDB ensure reliable and scalable performance.
-- 🔐 **Rate Limiting:** Efficient API protection using Upstash Redis.
+* 🔐 **Rate Limiting:** Efficient API protection using Upstash Redis.
-- 📣 **Real-time Toasts:** Instant feedback on user actions and errors with `react-hot-toast`.
+* 📣 **Real-time Toasts:** Instant feedback on actions using `react-hot-toast`.

 ---